neilenns/mobiflight-docs/content/boards/recommended/arduino-nano/index.md

 > [!NOTE]
 > Pins D0 and D1 are not available for use, as they are reserved for USB serial communication.
+>
+> Pins A6 and A7 are only available for analog input, they cannot be used as digital inputs.

 ## Additional resources